THEOplayer/documentation/how-to-guides/07-miscellaneous/02-verizon-media/01-preplay.md

 ## Preplay Response

-If the customer wants to perform their own operations with the Preplay API response, we expose those as events on our player API.
+THEOplayer automatically interprets the response returned by the Preplay service.
+However, if a developer wants to perform their own logic with the Preplay API response, then they can intercept the `preplayresponse` event.

 ##### Web SDK